 - testSettings – Specifying the testSettings in which we want to conduct the test.
 (Location, Device, bandwidth etc. depending upon your requirement)

 - script – Specifying the pages to navigate and which page’s data should be logged by webpagetest.
-The above script first loads a page and then clicks on a particular button to navigate to another page and then run the test with the specifications on that page.
+The above script first loads a page then clicks on a particular button to navigate to another page and then runs the test with the specifications on that page.